The Three Stooges (2012 film): Final Episode: No Moe Mr. Nice Guy

-Larry and Curly are getting along well without Moe, but they start to worry about him and decide to return to the orphanage to find him.
-There, they find out a girl named Murph is very ill but has not been taken to the hospital because the orphanage has no medical insurance.
+Larry and Curly are getting along well without Moe, but they worry about him and decide to return to the orphanage to find him.
+There, they find out that a girl named Murph is very ill but has not been taken to the hospital because the orphanage has no medical insurance.
 Sister Mary-Mengele angrily tells them that no one will insure the orphanage due to the trio's numerous accidents and injuries over the years, and the $830,000 is needed to cover medical bills they owe from previous claims.

-Larry and Curly later meet up with Teddy's adopted father at his office to talk about what happened with the orphanage.
+Larry and Curly meet up with Teddy's adopted father to talk about what happened with the orphanage.
 Teddy's father confesses that Moe wanted him to go back for his friends to adopt them, and he thought three kids would be too many to handle, so he gave Moe back and took Teddy in his place.
 Then Larry and Curly discover a picture of Teddy and Mr. Harter with Lydia and Mac, and realize that Teddy is the husband that Lydia wanted to murder.
-In addition to this, they feel guilty for rebuking Moe in not accepting the Harter's adoption and decide to go find him.
+In addition, they feel guilty for rebuking Moe in not accepting the Harter's adoption and decide to find him.

-Meanwhile, Moe has been causing a lot of havoc on Jersey Shore by slapping, eye-poking and head-bopping the cast members and not putting up with their spoiled antics.
+Meanwhile, Moe has been causing a havoc on Jersey Shore by slapping, eye-poking, and head-bopping the cast members and not putting up with their spoiled antics.
 The cast goes to the producer and tells him to kick Moe off of the show or they will sue him.
 The producer then informs them that the show is all about the ratings and not them.
-Larry and Curly finally go to the set of Jersey Shore to reunite with Moe and they all head to the anniversary party where they show up to thwart the murder plot, getting in as balloon men.
+Larry and Curly go to the set of Jersey Shore to reunite with Moe, and they all head to the anniversary party where they show up to thwart the murder plot, getting in as balloon men.

-When they get inside, Curly gives all the balloons to a little girl and she floats up into the air.
-Later, they get chased by the angry Lydia and Mac after the same girl's balloons are popped and she falls onto the wedding cake, destroying it.
+When they get inside, Curly gives the balloons to a little girl and she floats into the air.
+Later, they get chased by Lydia and Mac after the same girl's balloons are popped and she falls onto the wedding cake, destroying it.
 Moe, Larry, and Curly are chased into Teddy's bedroom, finding Teddy on the bed, drowsy.
-Mac then draws a gun on the trio, but Mr. Harter appears and tells Mac to put his gun down.
 Mac then confesses that Lydia was "calling the shots", but Mr. Harter corrects Mac and admits that he was the real mastermind and Lydia was working for him.
 He married into the money and was incensed to find out the money was left to Teddy and not him when Teddy's mother died years earlier.